LTabaro/AI-Driven-Autonomous-Robotics/README.md

 ### Aims
-This project aims to design and implement a program in Python to control mobile robots which will guide a robot on how to effectively manoeuvre its way through an environment while tracking an instance of a human or multiple humans using the pre-trained [ssd_mobilenet_v2_coco](https://docs.openvino.ai/2021.4/omz_models_model_ssd_mobilenet_v2_coco.html) for object detection.
+This project aims to design and implement a program in Python to control mobile robot.
+The program will guide a robot on how to effectively manoeuvre its way through an environment while tracking an instance of a human or multiple humans using the pre-trained [ssd_mobilenet_v2_coco](https://docs.openvino.ai/2021.4/omz_models_model_ssd_mobilenet_v2_coco.html) for object detection.
 .
 Additionally, the project seeks to implement several robot reactive behaviours and high level behaviours.

 ### Main tasks: